annasbestest/annasbestest.github.io/_posts/2024/2024-09-06-qantas-wine-dashboard.md

 Currently there are a couple of websites (<a href="https://flightformula.com/tools/qfwine">here</a> and <a href="https://wines.reflyable.com.au/">here</a>) that track and display the wines sorted by Cents Per Point earned.
 However, not everyone is willing to buy an $80 bottle of wine to receive points at the best rate!

-So I decided to build my own tracking and reporting tool that shows both factors (Cents Per Point and $/bottle) to make a more informed decision.
+So I decided to build my own tracking and reporting tool that shows both metrics (Cents Per Point and $/bottle) to make a more informed decision.
 This way, you can easily balance point-earning potential with the price of the bottle that suits your budget.

 ## The dashboard
 Link to dashboard <a href="https://appappntaswine-b8zvhwxo7znduhwskkcmrh.streamlit.app">HERE</a>